Conviso DAST

 Evidence and consolidation

 Every finding ships with the real HTTP request and response that proves it, plus severity, CWE, description, remediation guidance, and references.
-Results are automatically deduplicated and consolidated in the Conviso Platform, and a vulnerability that is no longer present is automatically closed on the next scan.
+Results are automatically deduplicated and consolidated in the Conviso Platform, and a vulnerability that is no longer present is automatically closed once two consecutive scans stop reporting it.

 Quick Start